Saurabhdev10/SpringBoot-course-api/readme.md

 - Spring Boot
 - Spring Data JPA
 - Hibernate
-- H2/MySQL (or any database you are using)
+- MySQL (or any database you are using)
 - Maven

 ## Getting Started